huddlej/seasonal-flu-reports/narratives/seasonal-flu-reports_2022-05-31.md

 # [Viruses accumulate mutations along transmission trees](https://nextstrain.org/community/huddlej/seasonal-flu-reports/flu/seasonal/2022-05-31/h3n2/ha/2y/cell/fra?d=tree,frequencies&p=full)

 Transmission trees represent the actual infection of individuals and subsequent onward transmission from each infection.
-We can sample the genomes of some (often small) proportion of reported infections.
+We can sample the genomes of some (often small) proportion of all infections.
 Viral genomes accumulate mutations during replication, allowing us to infer the transmission tree.

 ```auspiceMainDisplayMarkdown